 –St. Thomas Aquinas (Summa Theologica I-II q.
 84, a.
 4)

 For thousands of years great thinkers in the Western tradition have used the four classical temperaments to understand an individual’s basic tendencies of mood or state of mind.
 The Greek doctor, Hippocrates, generally acknowledged as the “Father of Medicine,” first observed these tendencies, associating them with the four “humors,” or fluid substances, in the body: phlegm, black bile, yellow bile, and blood.
 Both the Roman philosopher, Seneca, and the Roman doctor, Galen, adopted them as the basis of personality and associated them with the four elements of ancient physics: earth, air, fire, and water.
 Later thinkers, such as Thomas Aquinas, Thomas More, William Shakespeare, and many others, considered them a significant source for understanding a person’s emotional responses and dispositions, calling the temperaments choleric, melancholic, sanguine, and phlegmatic.
-These basic tendencies are so pervasive, in fact, that respected personality type indicators such as the Myers-Briggs Test use the temperaments as the foundation for their entire account of personality types and differences.
 The temperaments are by no means the ultimate key to self-knowledge, but they are a helpful starting point.
 Knowing your own or another’s temperament gives one helpful insight into how someone might respond to certain situations, how to help them master their emotions, and how to motivate them to virtuous action.
-In addition to Myers-Briggs mentioned above, there are other great resources to help you discover your primary and secondary temperaments.
+There are other great resources to help you discover your primary and secondary temperaments.

 A Note on Use